CCI-MOC/hil/docs/deployment.md

 ...which the HIL drivers do not handle.

-* Please make sure that there are no unwanted vlans on a swichport when it is registered in HIL.
+* Please make sure that there are no unwanted VLANs on a switchport when it is registered in HIL.
 There are more details about this in the description for supported switches.